zowe/docs-site/docs/user-guide/advanced-apiml-configuration.md

  * To add custom HTTP Auth headers to store a user ID and PassTicket, see [Add custom HTTP Auth headers to store user ID and PassTicket](./api-mediation/api-gateway-configuration/#add-custom-http-auth-headers-to-store-user-id-and-passticket).
  * To configure API ML to handle CORS for a new service, see [CORS handling](./api-mediation/api-gateway-configuration/#cors-handling).

- ## Customize API ML load limits for single instances and in HA
+ ## Customize management of API ML load limits for single instances and in HA

 :::info**Role:** system programmer
 :::